nyxio-php/docs/documentation/server/await-tasks.md

 # Await Task

 > Await it's synchronous tasks.
-Tasks can throw exceptions, return data and use [`Connection Pool`](connection-pool.md).
+Tasks can throw exceptions, return data and use [Connection Pool](connection-pool.md).

 ###### Exampme of use: